Panorama red slope, © Robert Dieth www.dieth.com© Robert Dieth www.dieth.com

 Lutherkirche

-The Protestant Luther Church to the west of the city centre was built between 1910 and 1912 according to plans by Prof. Friedrich Pützer.
+The Lutheran church in the west of the city centre was built between 1910 and 1912 according to plans by Prof. Friedrich Pützer.
 It is easy to recognise the strong echoes of Darmstadt Art Nouveau with sparse ornamentation on the outside.
-The octagonal Luther rose appears several times as a consistent feature of the church.
+The octagonal Luther rose appears several times throughout the church.
 The single-nave hall building has a pulpit altar.

 Hagendenkmal am Rhein